hb9kns/hb9kns.github.io/nautical/germanvhf.md

 at 0745/0945/1245/1645/1945 (probably local time), with extended previsions at 0945

-- Deutsche Bucht previsions at xx00 (hourly) on ch.80
+- Deutsche Bucht previsions at xx00 (hourly) on ch.80 (161.625 MHz)

 ---